FarmData2/FarmData2/components/README.md

 - `id` must be set for each input element.
 - All testable elements in the component must have a `data-cy` attribute.
   - e.g. every input element must have a `data-cy` attribute.
+  - all `data-cy` in a component should be prefixed by the component name or abbreviation.
+    - E.g. `data-cy="crop-group` or `location-0`.
 - their `state` prop `v-bound` to the `invalidStyling` prop
 - `BRow` and `BCol` can be used to create more complex layouts.
 - `BFormSelect` elements should begin with `{ value: null, text: '' }`.